anetczuk/qt-test-utils/README.md

 ### Other things:
 - *common.pri* contains example of function definition for qmake -- *linkStaticLibrary()* -- function demonstrates how to link static libraries
+- qmake function *generateResFile* from *common.pri* demonstrates how to dynamically generate resource file